Consensys/linea-voyager-snap/README.md

 # Linea Voyager Snap

-View your Linea XP balance, Proof of Humanity status, and current LXP Activations right inside of MetaMask!
+View your Linea XP and XP-L balances, Proof of Humanity status, and current LXP Activations right inside of MetaMask!

 Powered by https://lineascan.build APIs and [MetaMask Snaps](https://metamask.io/snaps).